tfassbender/LegendOfAsamnir/README.md

 ### Event Items

 Event items are special types of items, that fire an event when picked up.
 The event type is an 'EVENT_ITEM_PICKED_UP' object from the [EventType](core/src/net/jfabricationgames/gdx/event/EventType.java) enum.
 The string parameter can be configured in the map properties of the event item.
 The parameter object of the event is the picked up item itself.
 Usually these events are handled by the [GlobalEventListener](core/src/net/jfabricationgames/gdx/event/global/GlobalEventListener.java), whichs events are configured in the [globalListenedEvents.json](core/assets/config/events/globalListenedEvents.json) config file.
+See [Events](#events) for more details.

 ## Game Objects